 The maximum detention time in the prosecution of a fisheries crime is 20 days, This detention time is shorter than the provisions of Article 24 of the Criminal Procedure Code because, for criminal cases generally, the detention period is a maximum of 60 days.
 As a consequence, the public prosecutor must be able to work quickly to prepare an indictment to submit the file to the Fisheries Court (Wahyudi et al., 2023).
 The maximum detention time during an examination at a fisheries court is 30 days.
 This detention time is also shorter than the provisions of Article 24 of the Criminal Procedure Code because for criminal cases generally, the detention time is a maximum of 60 days.
 In connection with the background above, the author is interested in conducting more in-depth research on criminal acts of crime from the perspective of formal law or the Criminal Procedure Code (Ali & Setiawan, 2022).
 The problem in this research is how to apply the Criminal Procedure Code to criminal offenses and what are the obstacles and solutions in applying the Criminal Procedure Code to criminal offenses.
-The purpose of this research is to find out and explain the application of the Criminal Procedure Code to criminal offenses.

-The type of research used in this research is normative legal research.
+The purpose of this research is to find out and explain the application of the Criminal Procedure Code to criminal offenses and to find out and explain the obstacles and solutions in the application of the Criminal Procedure Code to criminal offenses. the type of research used in this research sometive legal research.
 Normative legal research essentially examines law which is conceptualized as norms or rules that apply in society, and becomes a reference for everyone's behavior.
 This research uses a descriptive normative legal research method, with the approach used being statutory, carried out by examining all laws and regulations relating to legal issues relating to fisheries crimes.